evanglass/betterhalo/README.md

 # BetterHalo

 BetterHalo is a browser extension designed to enhance the Halo LMS experience.
-It is intended to be an analogue to [BetterCanvas](https://github.com/UseBetterCanvas/bettercanvas) designed for the Halo LMS system.
+It is intended to be an analogue to [BetterCanvas](https://github.com/UseBetterCanvas/bettercanvas) designed for the Grand Canyon University's Halo LMS system.

 ## Features
 - **Upcoming Assessments:** See what's due in the next for all your classes at a glance, right at the homepage.